 Halitosis is the handiwork of mouth bacteria.
 Microbes often living on food bits can cling to the back of the tongue or stick in the pockets between gums and teeth, emitting a sulfurous compound with a smell similar to cabbage or rotting eggs.
 Halitosis has become a common dental issue caused by wearing face masks, and can often be an indication of tooth decay or cavities.
 Short-term solutions to cover bad breath should be avoided, including sugary mints or sticky peppermint candies.
 These can cause tooth decay and lasting dental damage.
 Instead, drink plenty of water to avoid dry mouth, clean teeth with a proper brushing technique for two minutes twice a day, and consistently rinse, and floss.
 Professional dental cleanings every six months can also help prevent halitosis.

 Sometimes it’s as simple as identifying the source of dental issues and addressing them immediately with proper dental treatment and care.
 From regular cleanings to dentures and partials, sedation dentistry and dental implants, we offer professional dentistry services with the comfort and care patients deserve.
 Contact Three Rivers Dental Group by calling (1) 855-4-NO-FEARS or request a dental appointment online for fast, convenient dentistry services tailored to your individual needs.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, Jennerstown, and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.